Seventh Buddhist Council

 The Steering Committee of the Seventh Buddhist Council approves the submission of a Buddhist Project facing the global warming and climate change to be presented to every country in the world in 2015.
 Simultaneously, it is supported the Declaration of the Rights of Mother Earth created by the World Conference of the Peoples Regarding Climate Change and Mother Earth Rights, which was held in April 2010 in Cochabamba, Bolivia.
 This spiritual support has an environmental purpose, because according to the metapolitical vision of Maitriyana the contamination is one of the major problems in the world along with war, social injustice and ignorance; but, in addition, this spiritual support is also a tribute to Mother Earth as Witness of the Awakening of Gautama Buddha.

-Dear Steering Committee of the World Association of Buddhism,
+Dear Steering Committee of the Indian Buddhist Federation,

 Dear comrades of Way.